stuckata/stoyan-kirkov-employees/README.md

 3. Choose a CSV file and submit it
 4. See the result

-* If an unsupported date format is used, it can be added in application.properties
+* If an unknown date format is used, it can be added in application.properties, and the app will start to support it.